sfigg/commercialization-public/docset/customize/unattend/descriptiontext1-win8-microsoft-windows-blb-wsb-online-maindescriptiontext1.md

 # DescriptionText1

-`DescriptionText1` specifies the first of two lines of a description of an online backup service in the Windows® Server Backup menus.
+`DescriptionText1` specifies the first of two lines of a description of an online backup service in the Windows Server Backup menus.

 Before an online backup service is installed, Windows displays a description of a recommended online backup service.
 This text is part of the description.